opf/openproject/doc/operation_guides/packager/installation-guide.md

-*Please be aware that Web Server and Website Management Tools like Plesk and others do not work well together with our packaged solution.
-We strongly recommend to install OpenProject CE on a clean install.*

 # OpenProject installation via package manager

 The installation of the OpenProject software can be done manually or via official software-packages build by the packager.io service.
 Using these software packages is highly recommended to reduce the pain of installation and configuration errors.
 Besides the installation via package manager is done via configuration wizard which is very helpful to get everything up and running right from the beginning.